akimd/vcsn/doc/weightsets.rst

    For instance :math:`(\mathbb{Z}\cup\{\infty\},\min,+,\infty,0)` is a positive semiring, but :math:`(\mathbb{Z},+,\times,0,1)` is not.

+.. function:: value_t transpose(const value_t v) const

+   Return the transpose of the value ``v``.

 .. function:: value_t conv(std::string& str) const

    Convert a string ``str`` into a weight.
-A ``std::domain_error`` exception is raised of the string cannot be parsed.
+A ``std::domain_error`` exception is raised if the string cannot be parsed.

 .. function:: std::string format(const value_t v) const